SignPath/website/documentation/projects.md

 Create multiple artifact configurations for

-* projects that create different artifact at different times, but you want to use the same signing policies
+* projects that create different artifacts at different times, but you want to use the same signing policies
 * artifact configurations that change significantly over time (versioning)

 Versioning ensures that your SignPath setup will still work for old versions of your artifacts, e.g. if you rebuild or resign an old version.
 Explicit versioning is only required if the structure of the artifact changes.
 If you just add files to a package, you might as well just [make them optional](/documentation/artifact-configuration#number-of-matches) (`min-matches="0"`).